 Décor and artifacts, along with Eliza’s documents, also tell the story of the China Trade (see an ornately carved ivory tower from China), world luminaries who visited, portraits of generations of the family, and some surprises.

 One biggie is that a section of the windowpane etched with the names of those British ships, has been preserved.
-Tours June 1-Oct 15, first and third Saturdays of the month, 11-5 tours on the hour, $5 adults. $2.50 students.
+Check website for tours times and costs.

 TOUR: Dorothy Quincy Homestead